magnetikonline/sass-boilerplate/README.md

 ```

 Note:
-- The generated `@media` query `min-width` is deliberately returned 1px *greater* than the defined `$respondWidthMap` map value to ensure isolation between each breakpoint range.
+- The generated `@media` query `min-width` is deliberately returned 1px *greater* than the `$respondWidthMap` map value defined to ensure isolation between breakpoint ranges.
-- Invalid breakpoint map keys given to any of these functions; or a `from` breakpoint greater than `upTo` given to `respondWidthFromUpTo()` will throw a fatal error.
+- Invalid breakpoint map keys given to any of these functions; or a `from` breakpoint greater than `upTo` given to `respondWidthFromUpTo()` will throw a fatal Sass error.
+- Function `respondWidthGet($key[,$shift])` returns the defined pixel width for a given `$key`, useful for dependent calculations with an optional `$shift` integer parameter for increment/decrement to map value.

 ### retina.scss
 [retina.scss](retina.scss) allows for the creation of styles (typically images) which are targeted only to "retina" style, high pixel density displays.
 Using the `@media` query created by [Thomas Fuchs](https://gist.github.com/madrobby/4161897/) and implemented by [Bourbon](http://bourbon.io/docs/#hidpi-media-query).